Date of birth: February 16, 1934

 Hagge began playing golf at age 3, and she dominated the California amateur circuit in the late 1940s.
-In 1947, just 13 years old, she became the youngest player to make the cut at the U.S. Women's Open, and finished eighth.
+In 1947, just 13 years old, she made the cut at the U.S. Women's Open, and finished eighth.
+Hagge remains today the youngest golfer to make the cut at the USWO.
 In 1949, she won the first-ever U.S. Girls Junior Championship, then added the prestigious Western Girls Junior Championship.
 She also finished sixth at the U.S. Women's Open that year.

 How big a part of women's golf had Hagge become by this age?
 So big that, just 16 years old, she was one of the 13 cofounders of the LPGA Tour (her older sister Alice Bauer was also a cofounder).